General information on the cooperation with international organizations

 During the cooperation with Belarus the World Bank invested more than 1.5 billion US dollars.
 Over recent years the level of investment cooperation has reached a qualitatively new stage.
 The current portfolio of joint projects was significantly expanded.

-In November 1992 the Republic of Belarus was the first among the CIS countries to sign the relevant agreements and became a member of the World Bank Group and its member-organizations, including the International Finance Corporation (IFC).
-This marked the beginning of full cooperation with these powerful and authoritative intergovernmental international organizations.
+In November 1992, Belarus was the first CIS country to sign the required agreements and become a member of the World Bank Group and IFC.
+This opened the way to a full-fledged cooperation with these leading international organizations.

 BELARUS AND EBRD